TonyLikeDev/TonyLikeDev/README.md

 - 📄 Know about my experiences [here](https://dangcongkhai.github.io/my_website/)

 - ⚡ Fun fact:  **I'm passionate about AI, Software Engineering, and different technology paths.
-Besides, I love exercising to maintain good physical and mental health ⚽️!**
+I'm quite dumb at exercise and lots of other stuffs but I'm trying to be better 🤗!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">